-Graduate students intending to start immediately on Doctor of Philosophy (D.Phil.) courses are first admitted to the status of Probationer Research Student (PRS), from which they transfer in due course to D.Phil. status.
-Successful M.St., M.Sc., and M.Phil. students are also admitted to PRS status.
-Both categories are expected to have transferred to D.Phil. status by the end of the fourth term from their admission as PRS.
+All new graduate students starting on Doctor of Philosophy (D.Phil.) courses are first admitted to the status of Probationer Research Student (PRS), from which they transfer in due course to D.Phil. status.
+This includes students who have previously completed an Oxford M.St., M.Sc. or M.Phil.
+You are expected to have transferred to D.Phil. status by the end of the fourth term from admission as PRS.
+The exception to this is students who started on the NERC DTP programme who will usually transfer to D.Phil. status one term later.
 During the period of PRS status the subject of study is defined broadly, as a field of interest, and not as a definite title.
-In some cases (e.g. for applicants seeking an AHRC award after a year of PRS status; see Annexe A) the study during the probationary period may be more formally defined and assessed.
-Graduate students then move through a series of further assessed milestones including their Transfer of Status and Transfer of Confirmation prior to submitting their final thesis.
+Following transfer to D.Phil. status students are required to undertake one further assessment, Confirmation of Status, prior to submitting the final thesis.
 Details of these milestones follow below.